LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

    N-1  N-2  N-3 ....
 1 0

-The following items are worth noting when using RAJA strided range types.
+RAJA strided ranges support both positive and negative stride values.
+The following items are worth noting:

-.. note:: * TypedRangeStrideSegment allows for positive or negative strides
+.. note:: When using a RAJA strided range, no loop iterations will be run
+          under the following conditions:
-          * For stride > 0, begin() > end() implies size()==0
+            * Stride > 0 and begin > end
-          * For stride < 0, begin() < end() implies size()==0
+            * Stride < 0 and begin < end
-          * Stride zero is undefined
+            * Stride == 0

 List Segments
 ^^^^^^^^^^^^^^

-A ``RAJA::TypedListSegment`` is used to define an arbitrary set of loop indices, akin to an indirection array (figure below).
+A ``RAJA::TypedListSegment`` is used to define an arbitrary set of loop indices, akin to an indirection array.

 .. figure:: ../figures/ListSegment.png

-   A list segment defines arbitrary collection of indices.
+   A list segment defines an arbitrary collection of indices.
 Here, we have a list segment with 5 irregularly-spaced indices.

 A list segment is created by passing an array of integral values to its constructor.
 For example::